adamolnar/Portfolio_1_CodeDino/README.md

 * The Main / About Us Section

-     - The About Us section is devided to four parts: About Us, Our Team, Feedback and Why Us?.
+     - The About Us section is divided to four parts: About Us, Our Team, Feedback and Why Us?.
-     - Each part expains why should user join the club, informs that classes are for free and teachers are recruited from best univerities.
+     - Each part explains why should user join the club, informs that classes are for free and teachers are recruited from best universities.
 Also in Feedback part is short opinion of the club from one of the parent, and in Why Us? part is more information about approach used in teaching kids of how to code.
-     - This section is linked with navigation bar / Abaut Us
+     - This section is linked with navigation bar / About Us

 ![screenshot of about us section](/assets/images/Screenshot_aboutus.png)